Insurance industry job cuts continue to climb

 Three notes:

 1. Insurance carriers and related activities lost 11,300 positions in January 2026 alone.
-Total employment in the sector stood at about 2.98 million, down from about 3.02 million a year earlier.
-The category covers life, health and property insurers.
+Total employment in the sector stands at about 2.98 million, down from about 3.02 million a year earlier.
+The insurance employment category covers life, health and property insurers.

 2. The 2025 decline was the first annual drop since 2020, when insurers cut about 21,000 jobs and the sector’s unemployment rate peaked at 4.8%.